kaz-utashiro/App-Greple-xlate/README.md

         By default behavior, unused data is removed from cache file.
 If you don't want to remove them and keep in the file, use `accumulate`.
+- --xlate-batch-update

+    Update cache for all non-existent data in batch mode.
+This is much more efficient than normal operation.

 # ENVIRONMENT